 3. Written and implemented protective measure policy and procedure that includes:

 - a.
 Ensuring people are at least 6 feet from others. - b.
-Ensuring employees are provided with and wear face coverings when unable to maintain at least 6 feet from others.
+Ensuring employees are provided with, and wear, disposable face masks or cloth face coverings when unable to maintain at least 6 feet from others.